comet-ml/ez-mcp-toolbox/README.md

-# Ez MCP
+# EZ MCP

 *A Comet ML Open Source Project*

-This package contains two command-line utilities:
+This package contains two command-line easy to use utilities:

 1. `ez-mcp-server` - turns a file of Python functions into a MCP server
 2. `ez-mcp-chatbot` - interactively debug MCP servers, with traces logged to Opik